Get the worry-free services and expert support you need to form an S Corp in Washington DC today.

 To create an S Corporation, your business needs to fall within the limitations identified above about who can be an S Corporation.
 You also have to file Form 2553 with the IRS within one of the timeframes applicable to your business.

 Typically, LLC business owners elect S Corp status to avoid double taxation.
 That’s unavoidable in the District of Columbia.
 However, we provide great tax resources for small business owners that can help guide you through some of the benefits of District of Columbia S Corp status for self-employed business owners.

 We help entrepreneurs handle tax and business compliance, so they can focus on what they love to do.
 Our S Corp formation service can help your District of Columbia LLC or corporation get the right tax treatment for your business needs.

 Whether it’s an LLC that your business needs or a District of Columbia Corporation, we can help get your entity formed and operating quickly.
 If you decide that a District of Columbia S Corp is right for you, we can help!
 And once your business is off to the races, our specialty is helping you with your other filing requirements and business compliance needs.

 We have all the tools and services your business needs no matter where you are in your entrepreneurial journey.
 Let us know how we can help you get started.

 Disclaimer: The content on this page is for information purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

-Some benefits of being a District of Columbia S Corp include favorable federal tax treatment for self-employment income.
+Some benefits of being a District of Columbia S Corp include limited liability protection of personal assets and favorable federal tax treatment for self-employment income.